dblock/code.dblock.org/_posts/2019/2019-04-08-how-to-hire-a-vp-of-engineering.markdown

 It's your responsibility as the hiring manager to _own_ the candidate and to keep them engaged, and not HR's.

-At Artsy, half the executive-level candidates at the top of the funnel came from the team’s personal networks and the other half via the search firm.
+At Artsy, half the executive-level candidates at the top of the funnel came from the team’s personal networks, and the other half via the search firm.
 I had to make a list of "ideal" candidates and discuss various desired attributes with the recruiter.

 External candidates engaged via a recruiter pitch, then were connected with me for an informational.
 Internal candidates first met with me, then were connected with the external firm.